How to Perfectly Trim and Shape Your Eyebrows At Home

-We’ve come a long way from the plucked-into-oblivion era and the waxed-into-ambiguity chapter of eyebrows, thank our lucky stars.
-Gloriously full, impeccably groomed brows are quite en vogue right now, and it gives us so much more room for artful arches and stone-cold looks that we just love throwing them about freely, complements of the house.
-But, as it goes, with all great power comes great responsibility.
-In order to enjoy the benefits of perfect eyebrows, one must perform regular trimming and shaping, especially if blessed with bushy brows, stubborn stray hairs, or an unfortunate unibrow situation.
+We've come a long way from the plucked-into-oblivion era and the waxed-into-ambiguity chapter of eyebrows, thank our lucky stars.
+Gloriously full, impeccably groomed brows are quite en vogue right now, and it gives us so much more room for artful arches and stone-cold looks that we love to throw about freely, compliments of the house.

-We’re breaking down the simplest, most foolproof steps for getting your best brows ever.
-It’s time to transform those eyebrows from frogs to princes—or, perhaps, from tadpoles to subtly arched masterpieces.
+We're breaking down the simplest, most foolproof steps for getting your best brows ever.
+It's time to transform those eyebrows from frogs to princes—or from tadpoles to subtly arched masterpieces.

-You’re going to need eyebrow scissors, slant tweezers, and a spoolie brush (or disposable mascara wand) to begin.
-This Sonia Kashuk Spoolie Brush is our go-to.
-We’ll get to our favorite brow products and their various uses after the deed is done.
+You're going to need eyebrow scissors, slant tweezers, and a spoolie brush (or disposable mascara wand) to begin.
+This $2 e.l.f.
+Eyelash & Brow Wand is our go-to.

 Map out your brow shape.

-Using an eyebrow pencil or thin makeup brush, start by lining it up from the side of your nose to the innermost edge of your eyebrow to visually mark (or physically mark, if you want a lasting point of reference!) where your brow should begin.
+Using an eyebrow pencil or thin makeup brush, start by lining it up from the side of your nose to the innermost edge of your eyebrow to visually mark (or physically mark, if you want a lasting point of reference) where your brow should begin.
 Angle the pencil to cross over your pupil, and it should land around where your arch is.
-Angle it further to the outer corner of your eye to find where your arch should end.
-You can mark these points with an eyebrow pencil if you prefer, or simply get a visual gist of where you should be focusing later when plucking.
+Angle it farther to the outer corner of your eye to find where your arch should end.
+You can mark these points with an eyebrow pencil if you prefer or simply get a visual gist of where you should be focusing later when plucking.
 The basic idea behind this is that you need to rid yourself of any pesky strays outside of those boundaries.
-This post by a brow and lash professional makes a great visual aid for this concept!
+Here's an easy visual aid to follow.

 Time to trim.